 It’s important to note, if there are action points needed from an individual in advance of the meeting, be sure to tag them next to the relevant bullet point.
 This will draw their attention towards it, and help introduce accountability for these actions.
 Again, it’s important to give adequate time to your team to complete these actions.

-Include the relevant information
+Include the relevant information in the meeting reminder